Codex

 • Title — description that appears over the list of categories.

-• Show as dropdown — if checked, this box causes the categories to be displayed in a dropdown box.
+• Display as dropdown — if checked, this box causes the categories to be displayed in a dropdown box.

 • Show post counts — if checked, this box causes the count of the number of posts to display with each category.